When choosing the best cage for your new chinchilla, you have more to consider than price.

 Trust me, I’ve had the other end of the deal with a chinchilla cage.

-The old school wire or steel cage always have a very small front door that makes cleaning the cage and adding accessories a complete pain in the butt.
+The old school wire or steel cage always has a very small front door that makes cleaning the cage and adding accessories a complete pain in the butt.

 Either take my word for it or don’t but I assure you, the larger the doors and openings to get inside of the cage, the better.